Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 The Mind Is Not Located Solely in the Brain

-The late Dr. Candace Pert, a pharmacologist for Georgetown University, explained the strange transplant experiences.
-She claimed that The mind exists throughout the body and that, "The mind and body communicate with each other through chemicals known as peptides."
-Peptides are found in the brain as well as in the stomach, in muscles and in all of our major organs.
-Dr. Pert believed that memory could be accessed anywhere in the peptide receptor network.
-For example, a memory associated with food can be linked to the pancreas or liver, and such associations can be transplanted from one person to another.
+"The mind is not just in the brain, but also exists throughout the body.
+The mind and body communicate with each other through chemicals known as peptides.
+These peptides are found in the brain as well as in the stomach, in muscles and in all of our major organs.
+I believe that memory can be accessed anywhere in the peptide/receptor network.
+For instance, a memory associated with food may be linked to the pancreas or liver and such associations can be transplanted from one person to another."

-Dan Siegel, a professor of psychiatry at UCLA School of Medicine describes the mind as, “the emergent self-organizing process, both embodied and relational, that regulates energy and information flow within and among us.”
+Professor Dan Siegel of UCLA School of Medicine describes the mind as, “the emergent self-organizing process, both embodied and relational, that regulates energy and information flow within and among us.”
 This definition supports the claim that the mind extends beyond our brains.